HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/servers/copy-hpovserverprofile.md

 This Cmdlet will copy a source Server Profile to a new instance You can assign the copy to an existing Server Device, or specify "unassigned".

+{% hint style="info" %}
-Privileges: Infrastructure administrator or Server administrator
+Minimum required privileges: Infrastructure administrator or Server administrator
+{% endhint %}

 ## Examples